 This chapter explains how to read in an effective manner.
 You can find out what the author is really saying by looking for implied statements in the text or “reading between the lines.”

-A typical LSAT test will include three Reading Comprehension passages; straightforward essays followed by questions as well as a pair of dual-passages, also called “Comparative Reading”.
+A typical LSAT test will include three Reading Comprehension passages: straightforward essays followed by questions as well as a pair of dual-passages also called “Comparative Reading.”

 Dual-passages feature two passages on a similar or related subject.
 The passages may agree with each other or may take different sides on an issue.
-Passage pairs may have complex relationship where one passage articulates a set of principles while the other applies those principles.
+Passage pairs may have a complex relationship where one passage articulates a set of principles while the other applies those principles.

 View reading comprehension passages as if they were a reality TV show where you have been dropped in a rain forest with no clues where you are or how to proceed.
 On the LSAT, a reading passage will be dropped in front of you and you will have no background on it whatsoever:

 - You don’t know who the author is.

 - You don’t know what the title is.

 - You don’t have enough time to fully read it.